The pyramid of needs

 Diagram 2: Maslow’s pyramid: Basic, Emotional and Self-fulfilment Needs

 As soon as our survival needs are covered, we will then wish to satisfy our emotional needs.
 That will keep our emotional brain more happy.

 Humans are the principal social animals.
 Our purpose is to find a good place in the society.
 So, we connect with others in relationships of friendship or cooperation.
 We take part in groups, develop an identity and empower all of our social skills.
 We also learn to be useful.
 Perhaps, we start a family.
 Create a pleasant, familiar environment around us.
 That provides us with love, interest and a sense of belonging.
 We seek to participate in something bigger than ourselves.

 Given our social nature, we all wish to have good fame, esteem, respect and recognition by others.
 On top of that, we want to feel confidence, freedom and independence.
 These needs are also called egoistic needs as they are driven by our ego.

 Fifth level: Self-fulfillment needs

 This is the higher step in the ladder of human needs.
-It is our wish to find a place in life, to give meaning in whatever we do, to find a higher purpose, to leave our footprint in our trip through life.
+It is our wish to find a place in life.
+Give meaning in whatever we do.
+Find a higher purpose.
+Leave our footprint in our trip through life.
 However, in order to succeed in all these, we will first need to upgrade our self into its next, advanced edition.
-We need to make quality changes in our character, acquire new skills, exploit our talents, make dreams and chase them in every way possible.
-We need to become better.
+We need to make quality changes in our character.
+Acquire new skills.
+Exploit our talents.
+Make dreams and chase them in every way possible.
+In short, we need to become better.